-This course is an introduction to American history from the end of the Civil War through the twentieth century.
+This course is a survey of United States History beginning with European colonization and continuing through the era of reconstruction following the Civil War.
 It examines some of the major economic forces, political conflicts, and social ideals that shaped the nation's development during this period.
-Using digital history resources, we will focus in particular on historical inquiry using primary sources to explore historical problems.
+Using digital history resources, we will focus in particular on exploring the connections between past events and contemporary issues.